This November is National Novel Writing Month (aka NaNoWriMo).

 So, if you’re game for a little snail mail surprise from the Word Chef, use this form to add yourself to the list.

-I’ll send out one missive each day — in the order I receive your info — and then I’ll report back to everyone here in four weeks to let you know how it went.
+I’ll send out one missive each day — in the order I receive your info — and then I’ll report back to everyone in December (via my PB&J newsletter) to let you know how it went.